Jokic blocks late shot, Nuggets hold off Pelicans 114-112

 NO MURRAY, STILL WINNING

-It’s no surprise to Nuggets coach Michael Malone his team is still winning despite no Murray.
+It’s no surprise to Malone his team is still winning despite no Murray.

 “If you thought we were going to stop playing and quit because one player went down, well then you haven’t been watching us for six years,” Malone said.
-“We’re a good team.
+“We’re a good team.”

-“We talked, as a team, that our goals still remain the same.
-It’ll be a little harder without Jamal Murray with all that he brings to the table.”

 DIDI SIGNING

-Pelicans coach Stan Van Gundy isn’t quite sure how he will work newly signed guard Didi Louzada into the rotation just yet.
+Van Gundy isn’t quite sure how he will work newly signed guard Didi Louzada into the rotation just yet.

 “He’s a long-term play.
 We’re glad to have him with us,” Van Gundy explained.
-“We’ll get a chance to have him around and work with him.”

 UP NEXT

 Pelicans: At Oklahoma City on Thursday.
-The Pelicans are 4-7 in the second game of a back-to-back this season.

 Nuggets: Host Toronto on Thursday.
-The Nuggets are 5-5 in the second half of a back-to-back.

 More AP NBA: https://apnews.com/hub/nba and https://twitter.com/AP_Sports